bitedd/polyglot-database/docs/redis/elasticache/elasticache.md

 parent: Redis
 ---

+# Characteristics of ElastiCache

 * https://redis.com/wp-content/uploads/2023/11/DATASHEET-Redis-Enterprise-vs-AWS-ElastiCache.pdf

 AWS ElastiCache for Redis provides the ability to take snapshots for data persistence (similar to RDB snapshots).
-However, support for the Append Only File (AOF) persistence mode was limited or not available.
+However, support for the Append Only ('appendonly')File (AOF) persistence mode was limited or not available.

 ![](/images/datastore/redis/elastic-cache-01.png)